MrLixm/nuke-tools-lxm/src/localorender/README.md

 if you checked the "Skip Existing Frames" option, not all path listed will be rendered.

 By default the tool will have the frame range set at project level, you can right click on the frame-range field to see the other presets available.

 ## settings

-From the top menu-bar.
+Accesible the top menu-bar.

-Settings are saved in memory so you the tool can remember its configuration between sessions.
+Settings save you ui configuration in memory so the tool can remember its configuration between sessions.

+Settings **are disable by default** and need to be enabled if desired.

-Settings are only saved when you click the `Render` button, but you can manually trigger the save by clicking the corresponding option in the menu.
+Settings are only saved when you click the `Render` button or hide/close the tool, but you can manually trigger the save by clicking the corresponding option in the menu.

-If something get corrupted you can:
-- use the `Reset Default Settings` option in the menu
+If something get corrupted you can use the `Reset Default Settings` option.
-- set the `LOCALORENDER_DISABLE_QSETTINGS` environment variable to any non-null value.
-  When the GUI is creating the settings will not be loaded.